Wisconsin Open Enrollment information - how to enroll

 eAchieve Academy is an online public school (elementary, middle and high school) chartered by the School District of Waukesha.
 Open enrollment allows students from other school districts to transfer to eAchieve Academy.

 Switching to eAchieve Academy's online school during open enrollment can be accomplished online through the Wisconsin Department of Public Instruction website, however during the alternative open enrollment periods, students and parents will have to follow the alternative open enrollment procedure.
+Our list of Wisconsin public schools outlines which districts students attend and can transfer from.

 Important dates for Wisconsin open enrollment 2019-2020